Christian comedian John Crist apologized for his ‘destructive and sinful’ behavior after multiple women accused him of sexual misconduct

 Crist has gained popularity in recent years for his Christian-themed standup comedy routines.
 According to his website, he finds inspiration for his comedy in the local church and his experiences growing up as the son of a pastor in the deep south.

-Representatives for Crist and Netflix didn’t immediately respond to Insider’s requests for comment.
+Representatives for Crist didn’t immediately respond to Insider’s requests for comment.
+Insider also requested comment from Netflix.

 - Read more:

-Note: This article was updated to reflect a comment from an Insider source about the status of the comedy special.